SUSTAINABLE VISCOSE

 Is Viscose a sustainable fabric?

-My opinion - traditional Viscose and Rayons are not sustainable options.
+My opinion is that traditional Viscose and Rayons are not sustainable options.
 However, modern advanced technology produced Viscose are.
-This continuous research has led me to a decision to no longer stock traditional Viscose, and to only stock Viscose that has been made with sustainable approaches.
-(You may find there are still traditional Viscose/Rayons in stock or coming in soon, this is due to pre-ordering systems which I can no longer cancel.)
-I am no longer ordering any traditional Viscose from here on in.
+This continuous research has led me to a decision to no longer stock traditional Viscose, and to only stock Viscose that have been made with a sustainable approach.

 Common misconceptions